 Ask for help

-"Approach the charity you're raising money for to ask for social media support.
-They'll often have active and busy accounts and they love sharing stories about their fundraisers doing amazing things.
-You could ask them for a retweet or to share your story about why you're fundraising for them."
+You can often approach the charity you're raising money for to ask for social media support.
+Many will have active and busy accounts and they love sharing stories about their fundraisers doing amazing things.
+You could ask them for a retweet or to share your story about why you're fundraising for them.